port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 This setup captures all workflow runs from the main branch and maps them to deployment entities.
 The deployment status is set dynamically based on whether the workflow run concluded successfully or failed.

-Below is how you can implement this for different platforms:
+Below is a demonstration of how deployment tracking can be implemented using workflow/job.

   <Tabs groupId="workflow-job-strategies" defaultValue="github-workflow-job" values={[
   {label: "GitHub", value: "github-workflow-job"},